There are European and UK rules governing how you can ship waste into or out of the country.

 3: interim operation

-Pre-treatment or repackaging of waste at an overseas site before moving to a place of final recovery is called an interim operation.
+Pre-processing or storage of waste at an overseas site before moving to a place of final recovery is called an interim operation.
 The Waste Shipment Regulation specifies 5 interim operations using these codes:

 R = recovery, D = disposal

-If your waste is destined for an interim operation, you must state the details of the waste treatment operations and where they take place, on the notification form.
-You will also need to complete an interim movement form.
+If your waste is destined for an interim operation, you must state the details of the waste treatment operations and where they take place, on the notification document.
+You will also need to complete an interim movement form before your waste moves.

 4: financial guarantee or insurance

-This ensures there is enough money available for the Environment Agency to deal with the waste if the shipment isn’t completed, including the cost of returning the exported waste to England or Wales.
+This ensures there is enough money available for the Environment Agency to deal with the waste if the shipment isn’t completed, including the cost of returning the exported waste.
 The approved guarantee or insurance must be sufficient to cover:

 Before you send in your notification application you must have a legally enforceable, written contract with the business that will be recovering or disposing of your notified waste.

-Any competent authority with an interest in the notification may ask for a copy of this contract.
+The Environment Agency or any competent authority with an interest in the notification may ask for a copy of the contract.

 6: third party insurance